akostrik/pezos/README.md

 # pezos
 A university project.
-Verification of new blocks of a study blockchain (description in French cf. ).
+Verification of new blocks of a study blockchain (for detailed description in French cf. projet.pdf).

 Two possibilities : automatic or manual fetch of the blocks.